 If you’ve ever looked at a company’s financial report or heard someone talk about business earnings, you might have come across the term Profit Before Tax.
 It sounds like a fancy accounting phrase, but don’t worry – it’s actually quite simple.

-In this article, we’ll break down exactly what Profit Before Tax means, why it matters, and how it’s calculated.
-Whether you’re a student, a budding entrepreneur, or just curious about how businesses make money, this guide will help you understand the basics in a clear and easy way.
+In this article, we’ll break down exactly what it means, why it matters, and how it’s calculated.
+Whether you’re a student, a budding entrepreneur, or just curious about how businesses make money, this guide will help you understand the basics clearly and easily.

 What is Profit Before Tax?